 - Workshops and Talks with Healthcare professionals and students

-Selection for the Medics Academy is based around several connected factors:
+Selection for the Academy is based around several connected factors:

 Firstly, you must have a passion for improving people’s lives and a desire to discover more about what a career in medicine has to offer.

-Where will the Vets & Medics Academy Hospital placements take place?
+Where will the VetMed Academy hospital placements take place?

-The Medics Academy Placements are on a rotational basis for 10 weeks (one day a week) shadowing F1s through to Consultants, experts in diabetes, cardiology, anesthetics, general medicine to name a few.
+The Placements are on a rotational basis for 10 weeks (one day a week) shadowing F1s through to Consultants, experts in diabetes, cardiology, anesthetics, general medicine to name a few.
+This placement is beneficial to all members of the VetMed Academy as it crosses all elements of medicine.

 What will the in-house programme cover?

-Becoming a doctor isn’t an easy option, the Medics Academy programme aims to help you develop the skills you’ll need for making a competitive application and you will also learn a great deal about yourself!
+Becoming a medical professional isn’t an easy option, the programme aims to help you develop the skills you’ll need for making a competitive application and you will also learn a great deal about yourself!
 Students follow a scheme of work tackling topics over the course of a lifetime, this programme is punctuated with trips and guest speakers providing the opportunity to gain an insight into medicine from a holistic perspective.

 How do I apply for an A-level programme at Petroc?

-Can I talk to somebody who may be able to give me more information about the Medics Academy?
+Can I talk to somebody who may be able to give me more information about the VetMed Academy?

-Yes – please contact Jo Davies at email@example.com for further information.
+Yes – please contact Alison Knight for further information.

 What our students think...